30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 The film expertly blends psychological terror with supernatural horror elements to create an unforgettable viewing experience that leaves audiences questioning what it means to be truly haunted.

-Censor (2021): Delves Deep into Personal Struggles Amidst External Challenges
+Censor (2021): Personal Struggles Amidst External Challenges

 Censor, directed by Prano Bailey-Bond, explores one woman’s unraveling grip on reality within Britain’s Board of Film Classification during the 1980s “video nasty” era.